Before I get into any kind of Pinnacle Studio 25 review fully there are a few details it is probably best to get out of

 This is only the fourth time I have included Pinnacle Studio on my site as a recommended software choice for video editing.

 It is one of the oldest digital video editing packages that is still available today so let’s address that elephant in the room right off the bat.

-It is highly likely that you will or may have come across some “less than enthusiastic” reviews or commentary about this software program!
+It is more than likely that you will or may have come across some “less than enthusiastic” reviews or commentary about this software program!

 Pinnacle Studio was one of the first commercially available video editors aimed at the average home user way back at the dawn of the digital video age.